/skills/fuz-stack/references/task-patterns

 Task Patterns

 Gro's task system for project automation in @fuzdev/gro.
-Tasks are TypeScript modules with a .task.ts suffix that export a task object with a run function.
+Tasks are TypeScript modules with a .task.ts suffix exporting a task object with a run function.

 Task Interface